 Sushi rice vs sticky rice?
 Aren't they both alike when it comes to viscous consistency?
 It's a lingering question that leads to many people's confusion, including those novices in cooking.

-The two are popular rice variants that you’ll find in the market, and they are sticky.
-However, that’s where the similarities end.
+The two are popular rice variants that you'll find in the market and are sticky.
+However, that's where the similarities end.
 Both belong to the same type of grains but are somewhat different.